18 best Orlando hotels with pools, water slides, and water parks

 Disney’s Yacht Club and Beach Club resorts share access to the Stormalong Bay pool area (Photo: Disney)

-Two of Disney’s deluxe-level Orlando hotels, Disney’s Beach Club Resort and Disney’s Yacht Club Resort, are adjacent to each other and share access to the three-acre, 795,000-gallon Stormalong Bay pool area.
-Little ones can walk right in from the “beach” at the edge of the resorts’ much-loved sand-bottomed pool.
+Two of Disney’s deluxe-level Orlando hotels, Disney’s Beach Club Resort and Disney’s Yacht Club Resort, are adjacent to each other and share access to the three-acre Stormalong Bay, which comprises three leisure pools and a lazy river.
+Little ones can walk right from the “beach” into the resort’s sand-bottomed current pool, and enjoy low-key thrills at the Shipwreck Pool with a mini water slide.

 Pool complex at Omni Orlando Resort at ChampionsGate (Photo: Omni)